gmc-code/PC-app-development/docs/tkinter/feet_to_meters.rst

     feet_entry.grid(column=2, row=1, sticky=(W, E))

 This creates a `StringVar` to hold the value of feet and an entry widget for the user to input the value.
 The entry widget is placed in the second column and first row of the grid.

+`StringVar()` is a class in the `tkinter` module that holds a string data and provides helper functions for manipulating the values of widgets like `Label` and `Entry`.
+It works differently from normal Python variables and requires an interpreter that is created when an instance of `Tk` is made. `StringVar` can be created using a constructor that accepts a container widget, a value, and a name as optional arguments. `StringVar` is useful for creating and accessing variables in a graphical user interface ¹².

 ----